 Two, who you’re working with.

-Corporates are always going to pay more than the local non-profit down the road.
+Corporates will always pay more than the local non-profit down the road.
 You need to make some decisions about whom you want to work with and whom you don’t (a diversified client mix is a good thing).
-Government agencies often have very large budgets for the right kind of people, and so do trade associations.
+Government agencies often have very large budgets for the right people, and so do trade associations.

 Three, how you’re working with them.

 Are you working directly with a client or are you going through an agency?
-It’s harder to get work directly, but it’s much more profitable.
-If you’re going through the agency route, work is a lot more varied (for different clients), and the agency is only paying you after taking their nice big cut.
+It’s harder to get work directly, but much more profitable.
+If you’re going the agency route, work is a lot more varied for different clients, and the agency is only paying you after taking their nice big cut.
 (In my book The Freelance Writer’s Guide to Content Marketing, I teach you how to cut out the middlemen, keep the higher rate and get more work.)

 And finally, your negotiation skills.